 2016 marked the 40th Anniversary of The Prince's Trust and Catriona was delighted to participate in this exciting event by donating a specially created painting (which was of a twilight view from North Berwick).
 This "dramatically atmospheric" painting was auctioned on the day at the event.

-The incredible band "The Dhol Foundation" celebrated their 22nd anniversary last year with a stunning new album ‘Basant’ which was released on 25th August '17.
-Catriona created a unique new artwork for the album which features on the inside cover.
+"The Dhol Foundation" celebrated their 22nd anniversary with a stunning new album ‘Basant’, and Catriona created a unique new artwork for this.

 Their musical influences are drawn from a rich pallet of global sounds and it’s the openness to exploring the music of other cultures that has always set TDF apart from other Dhol groups.